 The calculation agent will determine, among other things, the amount of payments on the notes.
 The calculation agent will exercise its judgment when performing its functions.
-For example, the calculation agent will determine whether a Market Disruption Event affecting a Reference Asset has occurred, and make a good faith estimate in its sole discretion of the Closing Level for an affected Reference Asset if the relevant Autocall Valuation Date is postponed to the last possible day.
+For example, the calculation agent will determine whether a Market Disruption Event affecting a Reference Asset has occurred, and make a good faith estimate in its sole discretion of the Closing Level for an affected Reference Asset if the Valuation Date is postponed to the last possible day.
 See "General Terms of the Notes -Determination Date, Averaging Dates and Observation Period-Notes with One Determination Date" beginning on page PS-11 of the product supplement.
 This determination may, in turn, depend on the calculation agent's judgment as to whether the event has materially interfered with our ability or the ability of one of our affiliates to unwind our hedge positions.
+If applicable, the calculation agent also has discretion in making certain anti-dilution adjustments relating to mergers and certain other corporation transactions that the issuer of the Reference Assets may undertake.
 The calculation agent will be required to carry out its duties in good faith and use its reasonable judgment.
 However, because we will be the calculation agent, potential conflicts of interest could arise.
 Neither we nor any of our affiliates will have any obligation to consider your interests as a holder of the notes in taking any action that might affect the value of your notes.